dotnet/runtimelab/docs/design/features/greenthreads.md

   -	The presence of this linked list creates the Hot Split problem.
 The Hot Split problem is when an application has a need to grow to a new stack segment on each iteration of a hot loop.
 This can cause extremely significant unexpected performance degradation.
 This experiment does not attempt to work around the problem.

 #### Pre-prolog
 To support growing the stack, a pre-prolog was added to each managed function.
 While the prototype adds this to all functions, in a more production implementation, the pre-prolog would only be needed for non-leaf functions which do not use more the X bytes of stack space.
-(X chose empirically to provide best performance).
+(X was chosen empirically to provide best performance).
 The X bytes would be allowed to allocate within the red zone of the stack segment.
 The following is an example of a pre-prolog.
 ```
 lea    rax, [rsp - 4352]   // Compute address of Stack pointer – (neededstack + red zone size)